MonetDB/MonetDBLite-Java/README.md

 qrs.close(); //don't forget to close in the end!!! ;)
 ```
-To check if a boolean value is NULL, one can use the method `boolean checkBooleanIsNull(int column, int row)` of the
+To check if a boolean value is NULL, one can use the method `boolean checkBooleanIsNull(int column, int row)` of
 class `QueryResultSet`.
-For all other data types, one can use the methods `boolean Check#Type#IsNull(T value)` of the
+For all other data types, one can use the methods `boolean Check#Type#IsNull(T value)` of
 class NullMappings.

 If it is desired to iterate row-wise, the methods `QueryResultRowSet fetchResultSetRows(int startIndex, int endIndex)`,